-Required Minimum Distributions - RMDs are amounts the federal government requires you to withdraw annually from certain retirement savings vehicles after you reach age 72, which was increased from 70½ as part of the 2019 SECURE Act.
-Includes traditional IRAs, SEP-IRAs and SIMPLE IRAs.
+Required Minimum Distributions: - Required minimum distributions (RMDs) are amounts the federal government requires you to withdraw annually from certain retirement savings vehicles after reaching age 72, which increased from 70 ½ as part of the 2019 SECURE Act.
+This includes various account types like traditional IRAs, SEP-IRAs, and SIMPLE IRAs.

 Qualified charitable distributions (QCDs) - These enable you to make tax-advantaged donations from your IRA during your lifetime.
-An individual who is 70½ or older can take a non-taxable distribution of up to $100,000 from their IRA if that distribution is made directly to a charity.
-The distribution can satisfy or help satisfy the RMD from your IRA.
+An individual who is 70 1/2 or older can take a non-taxable distribution of up to $100,000 from their IRA if that distribution is made directly to a charity.

 How QCDs work